 To sum up this iPhone SE (2020) review: this is still one of the best cheap phones you can buy in 2021 because it brings high-end features to a low-end price.
 We liked it so much that the Apple iPhone SE (2020) won Best Mid-Range Phone at the T3 Awards 2020.

-The real trick to the iPhone SE range is that it manages to cut a lot of costs without feeling like it has – you get a full-fat iPhone experience (just about), powered by the latest processor that's also found in the iPhone 11 Pro and iPhone 11.
+The stroke of genius in the iPhone SE range is that it manages to cut a lot of costs without feeling like it has – you get a full-fat iPhone experience (just about), powered by the latest processor that's also found in the iPhone 11 Pro and iPhone 11.

 The three main things people tend to want from a new phone are for it to respond quickly, for it to get better battery life, and for it to take good shots – so let's dig into just how well the iPhone SE achieves those, as well as everything else you need to know about it.

 Our thanks to Vodafone (opens in new tab) for supplying our review unit.

 Apple iPhone SE (2020) review: Price and design

 The iPhone SE (2020) starts from £419/$399 SIM-free with 64GB of storage.
 You can step up to 128GB of storage for £469/$449, or to 256GB for £569/$549.

 Apple offers 0% interest payment instalments at its online store, so you can get the phone SIM-free and save some money, but without needing to pay everything upfront.
 It's the cheapest way to get the new iPhone, and we recommend it if you're happy find your own SIM-only deal (opens in new tab) to use with it (or are keeping an old SIM).